1. How do I know if I’ve been bitten by bed bugs?

 10. What happens once I hire a bed bug lawyer?

-Once you hire Kley Law, P.A., our experienced personal injury team will immediately determine who the negligent parties are, put them on notice of the claim.
+Once you hire a bed bug injury lawyer, our experienced personal injury team will immediately determine who the negligent parties are, put them on notice of the claim.
 We will also obtain any past infestation information available, and other relevant information such as; related medical records, photographs of the bed bug bites, photographs of the infestation, incident reports, receipts, extermination invoices, and more.
-Kley Law, P.A. will spend countless hours working on crafting the strongest case to further your position in an attempt to secure the highest amount possible to compensate you for your injuries.
+Bed Bug Injury Law will spend countless hours working on crafting the strongest case to further your position in an attempt to secure the highest amount possible to compensate you for your injuries.